kahi-framework/kahi-ui.nbn.dev/content/docs/themeing/custom-themes.md

 > **IMPORTANT**: You must **ALWAYS** include `block` and `inline` spacings when modifying the theme.

-These definitions relate to spacing modifiers, typically used in Layouts Components or global intrinsics properties like `margin`.
+These definitions relate to spacing modifiers, typically used in Layout Components, letter spacings, or global intrinsics properties like `margin`.
 By default we use [Modular Scale](https://www.modularscale.com/) to generate spacings.

 <!-- prettier-ignore -->
 ```scss